linorobot/linorobot2_hardware/README.md

 - **LR_WHEELS_DISTANCE** - The distance between the center of left and right wheels in meters.

 - **PWM_BITS** - Number of bits in generating the PWM signal.
-You can leave this value as is unless you have a very special use-case.
+You can use the defualt value if you're unsure what to put here.
+More info [here](https://www.pjrc.com/teensy/td_pulse.html).

+- **PWM_FREQUENCY** - Frequency of the PWM signals used to control the motor drivers.
+You can use the defualt value if you're unsure what to put here.
+More info [here](https://www.pjrc.com/teensy/td_pulse.html).

 ### 4.2 Hardware Pin Assignments
 Remember to only modify the pin assignments under the motor driver constant that you are using ie. `#ifdef USE_GENERIC_2_IN_MOTOR_DRIVER`.
 You can checkout PJRC [pinout page](https://www.pjrc.com/teensy/pinout.html) for each board's pin layout.